 Why do life insurance companies care if I’ve received an artificial heart valve?

-Unlike a lot of other pre-existing medical conditions, out there, most folks can understand why a life insurance company is likely to “care” if an individual has needed to receive an artificial heart valve.
+Unlike many other pre-existing medical conditions, most folks can understand why a life insurance company is likely to “care” if an individual has needed to receive an artificial heart valve.
 After all, even though replacement heart valve surgery has become relatively routine, it’s still sort of scary to think about or go through.

 - Prosthetic valve obstruction which can cause thrombosis and pannus formation,